 Mike as a “broker” in Gardner’s move to Stanford

 Before beginning his multifaceted career, Gardner had earned his bachelor’s degree in psychology at Stanford in 1935, after becoming a Pacific Coast freestyle swimming champion.
 A year later he earned a master’s degree from the university.
 Later he served on Stanford’s board when he was President Johnson’s Secretary of Health Education and Welfare and then founder of the Urban Coalition.

-In the late 1980s, Don Kennedy, Stanford’s president then, and provost Jim Rosse tasked Marshall “Mike” Smith, dean of the School of Education, to recruit the school’s now-famous alum and previously long-serving member of Stanford’s board of trustees (1968–1982).
-At the time Gardner was transitioning from Independent Sector, a national membership organization for nonprofit leaders and funders that he had c0-founded in 1980 and then led as its first governing board chair.
+In the late 1980s, Don Kennedy, Stanford’s then president, and provost Jim Rosse tasked Marshall “Mike” Smith, dean of the School of Education, to recruit the school’s now-famous alum and previously long-serving member of Stanford’s board of trustees (1968–1982).
+At the time Gardner was transitioning from Independent Sector, a national membership organization for nonprofit leaders and funders that he had co-founded in 1980 and then led as its first governing board chair.

 As John Gardner transitioned to Stanford, Mike had conversations, including over dinner at his home, with Smith about what role Gardner might play at the university.

 Let’s listen in to how Mike talks about his role as a broker with Smith and Gardner:

 Audio Clip 2: Playing “broker” for John Gardner’s transition to Stanford 2

 Smith had never met Gardner in person before going to Washington to meet and try to recruit him.
 When interviewed by the John W. Gardner Legacy Oral History Project in 2017, Smith notes Mike as being an expert in knowing of Gardner’s work when part of the Johnson administration.